 So I did a Google search to see what was available and what the parts cost.
-I ended up talking to John at OpenTrackerRacing.com.
-Saw him recommended on a classic Mustang forum.
+I ended up talking to John Dinkel at OpenTrackerRacing.com.
+He was recommended on a classic Mustang forum.
 John races these old cars and knows them probably better than anyone else I have ever talked with.
-And John had the replacement parts.
+And John also offered better than stock replacement parts.
 He told me he had different levels of parts depending on what you wanted to do with the car and your budget.
 His front end parts are all blue printed and far superior to the stock parts.
 He recommended with that many miles on the car I replace all the front and rear parts.
 New upper and lower control arms, shocks, springs, etc. Whole new front end suspension.
-Hey, I did have a bad ball joint on one side.
 And John’s upper control arms had a grease insert on the ball joints.
 Watch the video below especially if you have one of these old Mustangs yourself.

-John strongly suggested I replace the front coil springs, too.
-All those parts had to come off to do the control arms so I might as well put on new parts.
+John strongly suggested I also replace the front coil springs.
+All those parts had to come off to do the control arms so I might as well put on new coil springs.
 John recommended his performance coil springs which were shorter and stiffer than stock springs.
 He said I would like the lower stance.
-Ok.

-I took my car to Samaritan to install these front end parts.
-A much bigger project than I wanted to deal with myself.
-As I was leaving, I told Chris, the owner, that I had a tire rubbing issue right now, and these new springs were an inch shorter than stock.
+I took my car to Samaritan Tire to install these front end parts.
+This was a much bigger project than I wanted to deal with myself.
+As I was leaving the shop, I told Chris Mortensen, the owner, that I had a tire rubbing issue in the front right now, and these new springs were an inch shorter than stock.
 He told me not to worry, he sold tires.
 But he said he would measure where it sets now and where it ended up.
 When I picked the car up that evening he laughed at me and said those new, shorter springs raised the front of the car up TWO inches.
 John was right, those original springs were tired and needed replacing.
 Huge difference in how the car handled.

 Part two of this conversation was replacing the rear leaf springs.
 Again I called John at Opentracker.
 He recommended I go with 4.5 leafs with a Mid eye to lower the rear to match the shorter front springs and stiffen up the rear suspension.
 The car still had air shocks on the rear that the prior owner installed.
 New leaf springs and new rear Bilstein performance shocks were installed.
 OMG, did those changes improve the handling of the car.
 I did not realize how loose those tired leaf springs and air shocks made that rear end.
 Now it’s tight and controlled.
 I also replaced all the hardware, nuts and U bolts.